 4. Touch ‘n Go

-One of the reasons the Touch ‘n Go app is expected to grow in the coming years is because SME owners or individual traders can easily register as a merchant on the app to widen their customer base.
+One of the reasons the Touch ‘n Go app is likely to grow in the coming years is because SME owners or individual traders can easily register as a merchant on the app to widen their customer base.

 The Future of Super Apps in Malaysia